Now it is time to take care of and enjoy your seedling.

 The first Arbor Day in the City of Edmonton was recognized in 1893.
 In the early 1950’s the City of Edmonton began a tradition of distributing evergreen seedlings to all Grade 1 students.
 Soon the Province of Alberta began providing seedlings to all Grade 1 students in the entire province and the tradition continues today.
 Students plant their seedlings and celebrate the great gifts trees provide.

-Edmonton’s Arbor Day is celebrated each year on the Friday prior to May 10.
+Edmonton’s Arbor Day is celebrated each year on the Friday prior to May 10th.
+Other cities and countries celebrate on different days in the spring.

 Read more about who started Arbor Day and why.